Adoption metrics

 IntegrationsWallets, explorers, exchanges, receipt tools, and infrastructure support the network.Listings and partnerships can be marketing without meaningful usage.

-Useful on-chain activityRepeated transactions tied to wallets, app state, receipts, access, markets, or settlement show product pull.Campaigns, raw mints, spam, scripted loops, and wash-like activity can inflate counts.
+Workflow-linked on-chain activityRepeated transactions tied to wallets, app state, receipts, access, markets, or settlement show product pull.Campaigns, raw mints, spam, scripted loops, and wash-like activity can inflate counts.

 Business lens

-Adoption by stakeholder.
+Adoption by stakeholder

 Users